 Calimyrna figs have a slightly lighter color and green skin so my jam is a little lighter than what you may be used to seeing.
 Don't worry, the flavor is ALL there!!
 Feel free to use whatever type of fig you can get.

-Will this Jam be Thick with no Pectin?
+Will this Jam be Thick with No Pectin?

 Yes!
 Figs have natural pectin in them and this jam will thicken up enough without any added pectin.
 However, this will not be the consistency of fig paste, which is another common accompaniment to cheese boards.